The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 Superradiant spontaneous emission is then modeled as the emission of quanta resulting from interaction of a left and a right-moving mode.
-Using details of the model such that the fact that the Fermi energy should be proportional to the angular velocity $\Omega_J$, one can derive the bound \eqref{superradrangeJ}.
-We refer the reader to the reference \cite{Emparan:2007en} for further details.
-It would be interesting to better compare these arguments to the present setup, and to see how these arguments could be generalized to the description of the bound \eqref{superradrangeQ} for static extremal rotating black holes.
-Let us finally argue that the existence of a qualitative process of superradiant emission in these models further supports the conjecture that the dual theory to extremal black holes is a chiral limit of a $2d$ CFT instead of a chiral CFT with no right-moving sector.
+Using details of the model such as the fact that the Fermi energy should be proportional to the angular velocity $\Omega_J$, one can derive the bound~\eqref{superradrangeJ}.
+We refer the reader to~\cite{Emparan:2007en} for further details.
+It would be interesting to better compare these arguments to the present setup, and to see how these arguments could be generalized to the description of the bound~\eqref{superradrangeQ} for static extremal rotating black holes.